marczz/mzlinux_pages/hardware/hdrive.md

 ## Bootable SD Card
 -   [Gentoo Wiki SD card](https://wiki.gentoo.org/wiki/SDCard)
-    explain how to format a SD card for io speed, and compare the speed of diferent file system.
+    explain how to format a SD card for io speed, and compare the speed of different file system.
 -   When using a filesystem on a sd card, we should avoid wearing it off by disabling swap, or in raspberry remove `dphys-swapfile`.  using the `noatime` option, highly